Can an Employee be Terminated While on Workers’ Compensation?

 Have you been fired while obtaining workers’ compensation benefits in New York?
 Are you concerned about whether you will be able to provide for your family?
 It is worth taking the time to discuss your case with an experienced employment lawyer.
 Determining if you were unlawfully fired while on workers’ compensation benefits can be difficult without the help of an experienced lawyer.

-At Stanley Law Offices, We have helped many New York residents bring claims against their employer for violating New York and federal laws.
+At Stanley Law Offices, We have helped many New York residents bring claims against their employers for violating New York and federal laws.
 The facts of your case will matter significantly in answering your question.
 We will carefully review your case and provide you with experienced legal advice, helping you navigate the process from start to finish.
 Contact us today to schedule your initial consultation.